TimoJanssen1/piet-bonancci/README.md

 # Piet-bonacci

-Piet is an esoteric language where code is an abstract painting.
-This generator literally looks like the sequence it creates.
+Piet is an esoteric language where code is an Mondrian-esque painting ([if you put in enough care](https://kylewoodward.com/current/piet-prime-tester/).
+The idea behind this repo was for code to look like the sequence it creates.

 The painting/code ^^ above is a $377 \times 233$ tiling.
 Every block size is a Fibonacci number, spiraling into a sunset orange center.
 The actual code is the tiny $12 \times 10$ block in the top-left corner.
 We will go through the logic pixel-by-pixel below.
+You can actually create pretty code without this trick, check out the Gallery linked below.

 ## The Logic ![Minimalist](fib_minimal.png)